 Peel off the tape if you used it while the paint is still tacky, not fully dried, to avoid accidentally removing any good paint along with it (paint is a plastic film!).
-Let it dry a little to firm up or it will ‘spit’ as you pull the tape.
+But…let it dry enough to firm up or it will ‘spit’ as you pull the tape.

 Summary of Paint Trim or Walls First:

-- Secret tip: we use a roller (the same 9-inch) and roll the paint onto most of the trim to be painted and tip it smooth with a good brush.
+- Painter’s trick: we use a roller (the same 9-inch medium nap) and roll the paint onto walls to be painted and tip it smooth with a good brush